(And Dad guilt!)

 We all have good days and bad days, and we are entitled to that.
 So don’t feel guilty about being human.
-We are learning and growing everyday, just like our children are.
+We are learning and growing every day, just like our children are.
 Just when you think you have this parenting malarkey down, they go and completely change.
-We have to adapt with them, and sometimes we are going to get it wrong.
-As long as you are trying, thats all that matters.
+We have to adapt to them, and sometimes we are going to get it wrong.
+As long as you are trying, that’s all that matters.

 Stop being so hard on yourself.
 Being a parent is hard, so don’t ever feel bad about asking for help and don’t feel guilty about needing a break sometimes.
 We are all entitled to some ‘me’ time.